Placemaking in the Great Places

 Examples of Creative Placemaking in the Great Places

-As part of its support for Great Places 2020, LISC has invested in Creative Placemaking activities throughout the spring, summer, and fall of 2016.
-All three neighborhoods continue their community engagement and placemaking work within the scope of Great Places 2020.
+As part of its support for Great Places 2020, LISC has invested in Creative Placemaking activities.
+Maple Crossing, Englewood Village and River West neighborhoods continue their community engagement and placemaking work within the scope of Great Places 2020.
 Overall, creative placemaking allowed partners working in community development to look at arts and culture from a new perspective.
 The planning process and resulting events examined how arts and culture can be integrated into existing plans for each respective neighborhood, and encouraged organizations to think about how to build on existing momentum within these communities.
 All activities were able to bring people together, beautify the neighborhoods, and develop relationships between residents and stakeholders.

 ART EXHIBITION : Englewood Village hosted a pop-up exhibition in an old liquor store called “The Art Shack”.
 On the same day, a mural project, Notes to Self, was unveiled.
 Cat Head Press – a shared print shop and artist studio – held their grand opening that day as well.
 In October, Cat Head Press invited residents their shop to decorate treat bags and carve pumpkins.
 Learn more here!